 A programme started in September 2013 to offer Fluenz® nasal flu vaccine to children starting with children aged 2 to 3 years on 1 September 2013.
 The programme was extended to all pre-school and primary school children in 2014, and from 2015 all children aged between 2 and 16 years will be offered the nasal flu vaccine.
 One dose of vaccine will be given.

 Fluenz® nasal flu vaccine will also be offered to children aged 2 up to 17 years in clinical risk groups (e.g. children using steroid inhalers for asthma, children with diabetes), as it has been shown to provide a higher level of protection for children than the injected inactivated influenza vaccine.
 One dose of Fluenz® vaccine annually will be given to children in this group who have previously been given influenza vaccination.
 Children in a clinical risk group who have never had a flu vaccination will be given two doses of Fluenz® at least four weeks apart and after that will have one dose annually.

-As Fluenz® is a live vaccine it also cannot be given to children who are immune-suppressed or those with an immuno-compromised family member.
+Fluenz® is a live vaccine so it cannot be given to children who are immune-suppressed or those with an immuno-compromised family member.